 Group Finder Changes

 Requisition Caches will look at the lowest equipped item and reward you with a guaranteed upgrade of that slot.
-Requisition Caches comes from Flashpoints Weeklies, PvP Weeklies, and Operation Weeklies.
+Requisition Caches come from Flashpoints Weeklies, Unranked PvP Weekly, GSF Weekly and SM Operation Weeklies.
 All are repeatable up to three times on one character.
 Hard Mode and Nightmare Mode Operation Weeklies are not repeatable as each character has a weekly lockout when you kill a boss.

-Killing a boss in Flashpoints and Operations will either drop a gear item or currency that is equal to the amount that is given if you deconstructed the gear item.
-If you are equal to or over-geared doing content that drops loot lower than your item rating the gear will drop the same or max item rating for that content.
+Killing a boss in Flashpoints and Operations will drop a gear piece and has a chance to drop currency that is equal to the amount that is given if you deconstructed the gear item.
+If you are equal to the max item rating of the content or over-geared doing content that drops loot lower than your item rating, the gear will drop the same or max item rating for that content.

-For example, if you’re full 326 Item rating and do a story mode Operation and have gear drop it will drop 322 item rating.
-Another example, if your full 326 of any combination of 326 rating gear and have gear drop in master mode flashpoint you’ll get 326 item drops.
+For example, if you’re full 326 Item rating and do a story mode Operation and have gear drop, it will drop 322 item rating.
+Another example is if your full 326 of any combination of 326 rating gear and have gear drop in master mode flashpoint you’ll get 326 item drops.

 You can deconstruct any gear piece you earn as drops from all content.
 When you deconstruct a gear piece, you will get the currency from the content/pathway you got the piece from.
 Keep in mind that you should only deconstruct a piece of gear if you cannot use it or upgrade it eg. duplicates/sidegrades.